Summer Corn Tomato Pasta

 This Summer Corn Tomato Pasta is my favorite way to incorporate bountiful summer produce into pasta while keeping it fresh, crisp, and as tasty as the day it was picked.
 Barely-cooked corn and tomatoes, fresh torn leaves of basil, and the meltiest globs of mozzarella make this a must-make dish for me all summer long.

 And the best part?
 You can add your own twists!
-I've been known to add squash if I have it or some fresh mint instead of basil.
-Feta cheese is also a delicious swap.
+I've been known to add squash if I have it or swap the mozzarella for feta.
 No matter what you use to create this dish, keep your veggies on the CUSP of crisp—I promise it makes all the difference.
+I’m using Bowery Farming’s incredibly flavorful basil along with pasta powerhouse Banza pasta to give this dish an aromatic and gluten-free boost!

 WHAT YOU'LL NEED: